amin-amini/EasyPrefs/README.md

 	```

-## <b>NOTE: Once again I'm going to tell you that after any changes to your schema you have to rebuild your project (Build -> Rebuild Project) so EasyPrefs can regenerate required classes</b>
+## <b>NOTE: Once again I'm going to tell you that after any changes to your schema you have to rebuild your project (Build -> Rebuild Project) so EasyPrefs can regenerate required classes!</b>

+<b>Special thanks to @yehiahd for his great [FastSave-Android](https://github.com/yehiahd/FastSave-Android) which put the idea of developing EasyPrefs in my brain :smiley:</b>